 After acquisition of the project in 2011, Pilot Gold completed further exploration work, including compilation and digitization of historic data, spot checking of geological maps, rock-chip sampling, surveying of existing roads, ground gravity surveys, and claim staking.

 The Antelope property represents a legitimate target for discovery of a sediment-hosted, “Carlin-type” gold deposit and warrants further exploration and drilling.
 Over 130 shallow historic drill holes define a straightforward exploration target amenable to rapid and cost-effective exploration.

-An exploration program has been proposed which includes geologic mapping and further geophysical surveys, to be followed by a 10-hole, 2,500 meter RC drilling program.
+An exploration program has been proposed which includes geologic mapping and further geophysical surveys, to be followed by a smaller RC drilling program.
 Drill hole design will respect the importance of northwest trending dikes and faults as controls on higher grade mineralization, and will seek mineralization down-dip to the west as well as in higher stratigraphic intervals.